yandod/candycane/readme.md

 - Forum
 - Documents

-CandyCane is using CakePHP v1.2.
+CandyCane is using CakePHP v2.1.
 But using some PHP5 syntax in codes.

 ## Contributors

 - yandod
 - halt
+- Ignacio Albors
 - k-kishida
+- [Graham Weldon](http://grahamweldon.com) (predominant)
 - akiyan
-- [Graham Weldon](http://grahamweldon.com) (predominant)
 - Takuya Sato
 - Yoshio HANAWA
 - kaz29
+- Dima
 - Norio Suzuki
+- hamaco
+- kiang
+- okonomi
 - shin1x1
 - Steve Grosbois
 - Spenser Jones
 - tomo
 - hiromi2424
+- Mindiell
+- mzdakr
+- Òscar Casajuana
+- elboletaire
+- Michito Suzuki
+- Shogo Kawahara
+- Sebastien pencreach
+- Sardorbek Pulatov
+- Hisateru Tanaka

 We will appreciate any pull requests.

 I try to merge as much as possible.
 Please fork the repository if you find something you want to fix, and submit a pull request.